Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-I/01-Fundamentals/5-github-actions/1-intro-to-workflows.md

 ## The *Actions* Tab

 Once a workflow exists, GitHub automatically runs it when triggered.
-Meaning Github will actually open a small *virtual machine* similar to a docker container that will simply follow the recipe that you've provided for it.
+Meaning GitHub will actually open a temporary runner (typically a virtual machine) that behaves similarly to a clean Docker environment that will simply follow the recipe you've provided.

-To view our workflows results simply open your github repository on the browser, **after pushing your code**, and look for a tap named `Actions` on the navigation tabs at the top of the repo.
+To view our workflows results simply open your github repository on the browser, **after pushing your code**, and look for a tab named `Actions` on the navigation tabs at the top of the repo.
 Once you find it, click it and open it.

 ![actions](./resources/actions.png)